pergolafabio/Hikvision-Addons/doorbell/README.md

  Like my work?
 You can always [send me a donation](https://paypal.me/pergolafabio).

 ## Credits
-This add-on was initially inspired by [this script](https://github.com/laszlojakab/hikvision-intercom-python-demo).
+This app was initially inspired by [this script](https://github.com/laszlojakab/hikvision-intercom-python-demo).